iamrohitkandpal/KrishnaCrypt/TESTING.md

 **Expected Results**:
 - Typing indicators appear/disappear correctly
 - No delay or lag in real-time updates
+- Only works between friends

-### Test 3.2: User Presence
+### Test 4.2: Friend Presence
-**Objective**: Verify online/offline status tracking
+**Objective**: Verify online/offline status tracking for friends

 **Steps**:
-1. **All browsers**: Verify green online indicators next to usernames
+1. **All browsers**: Verify green online indicators next to friends
 2. **Close Bob's browser**
-3. **Alice & Charlie**: Should see Bob go offline (no green indicator)
+3. **Alice & Charlie**: Should see Bob go offline in friends list
 4. **Reopen Bob's browser and login**
 5. **Alice & Charlie**: Should see Bob come back online
+6. **Diana (non-friend)**: Should NOT see any online status updates

 **Expected Results**:
-- Online status updates in real-time
+- Online status updates in real-time for friends
-- User list reflects accurate presence information
+- Non-friends don't see presence information
+- Friend relationships control visibility

 ## Test Suite 4: Cybersecurity Demo (15 minutes)